 The Bk2 does not excel at some finer precision tasks like precision carving because of its size and weight but the overall performance of the BK2 is outstanding.

 As an assurance of quality and premium craft-man-ship you’re getting a lifetime warranty with the knife.

 note: the warranty does not cover rust damage.

-With the excellent build quality, outstanding performance and the fair price/quality ratio, the BK2 still is one of the best heavy-duty survival knives on the market in 2020.
+The excellent build quality, outstanding performance, and fair price/quality ratio, make the BK2 still one of the best heavy-duty knives on the market in 2020.

 The knife is built in the U.S.A. (the sheath in Taiwan.)
-Overall, this is a knife that should last forever and serve you well along the way.
+Overall, this is a knife that should last forever and serve you well!